mbuffa/mbuffa.github.io/content/crypto.md

 * ***Spot Trading, Futures, Leveraged Tokens...*** If you start investing in cryptos, you'll most likely issue Spot Orders, which is a simple Offering-Demand contract that is executed when two actors meet an agreement price on the market.
 I really recommend that you stay away from all complex tools (that includes futures, leveraged tokens, and especially DeFi Yielding) unless you really, *really* know what you're doing (or want to lose everything).

-* ***Staking*** Staking consists of giving your tokens to a blockchain protocol.
-In return, your tokens generate interests after a while, usually between a yearly 4 to 20%, depending on the token and on whether or not your tokens are free to claim or locked for a period.
+* ***Staking*** Staking consists of delegating your tokens to a blockchain protocol, so that it can generate new blocks.
+In return, your tokens generate interests after a while, usually between a yearly 4 to 20% rate, depending on the token and on whether or not your tokens are free to claim or locked for a short period.
 This is a relatively safe approach since you're guaranteed to see your tokens back, and it's generally prefered over simply holding your tokens on a wallet.
 However, market price variations still apply to your tokens, so you may end up losing money in the very long run (or on the contrary, earning a lot).

 * ***DeFi*** Decentralized Finance bloomed over 2021.
 It's essentially a set of financing tools empowered by a blockchain protocol, where you can yield, swap and lend tokens without the help of a third party service (typically a Centralized Exchange, or CEX, by using a Decentralized Exchange, or DEX).
 There are a lot of DeFi platforms out there, and I do have tokens in staking and yield farming on Polkadot, Kusama, Solana and Sora, but I won't discuss it here as I think it should be completely avoided for beginners.
 It's quite easy to get into crypto Ponzi and lose everything.